 There was one fireplace in the home.
-A home inspection of the fireplace and chimney is limited to the readily visible portions only.
+A home inspection of the fireplace and chimney is limited to the readily visible portions only; per ASHI standards of practice, the flue is not inspected.
 For safe and efficient operation we recommend annual inspections by a qualified fireplace professional.
 A qualified chimney sweep will clean the interior if necessary using specialized tools, testing procedures, mirrors, and video cameras as needed, to evaluate the fireplace system.
 If the fireplace has not been cleaned and inspected by a qualified fireplace professional within the past year we recommend this service prior to use.
 The results of such an inspection may reveal needed or recommended repairs.